Jabesh, Gilead, Israel, 876 BC

 Omar grabbed Nathan’s ears.

-Nathan slid his long fingers around Omar’s tiny chest, picked him up, and carried him out from behind the counter.
+Nathan slid his long fingers around Omar’s tiny chest and picked him up.
 He held Omar’s face up to a man in line for bread, gazed deep into Omar’s eyes, and spoke for Omar.
 “Good morning, sir.”

 Omar wiggled.
 “Ga-ba-da.”